tibor9/webpage/content/post/2024-6-job-opportunity-postdoc-on-structural-and-psychological-antecedents-of-intergroup-contact/index.md

 authors: ["Rose Meleady"]
 ---

 An exciting opportunity has arisen for a Postdoctoral Research Associate to join the UEA School of Psychology to conduct studies on the drivers of intergroup contact engagement.
-In that role, you would work with Rose Meleady, Shelley McKeown-Jones, George Leckie and Belong, the Social Cohesion and Integration Charity.
+In that role, you would work with **Rose Meleady**, Shelley McKeown-Jones, George Leckie and Belong, the Social Cohesion and Integration Charity.
 The project aims to identify structural and psychological antecedents of intergroup contact

   This full-time post is available from 1 October 2024 on a fixed-term basis for 36 months.
 For details, check the job posting.